 The opponent is not offering a radical criticism of the doctrine of mala but rather stays within the sphere of the Saiva doctrine.
-According to Sadvojvoti, Siva is engaged in the world though the quality of his sakti; in the case of the obfuscation of the world Siva's sakti becomes transformed into the three bonds, mala, karma and maya.
-The opponent questions the necessity of postulating karma whose only function is, as Aghora Siva points out, "to explain the variety of [the differences] of bhoga (bhogavaicitranyathanvpatti).
+According to Sadyojyoti, Siva is engaged in the world though the auality of his sakti; in the case of the obfuscation of the world Siva's sakti becomes transformed into the three bonds, mala, karma and maya.
+The opponent questions the necessity of postulating karma whose only function is, as Aghora Siva points out, "to explain the variety of [the differences] of bhoga (bhogávaicitranyathanupatti).
 Given the very notion of mala, mala should contain this restrictedness within itself if it is indeed to serve a useful function!
 Responding to the opponent's first criticism that karma is sufficient for explaining the bound condition of the soul, Sadyojyoti replies that karma cannot take effect without mala being present as we never see anyone who is born free from ignorance or limited consciousness, which is caused by a principle of obscuration -i.e., mala.
 In this case, karma only provides the connection to a particular condition of embodiment and obfuscation; the obfuscating factor itself is something which is prior to the karmic activity.
 54

-Responding to the second criticism that $\underline{karma}$ is a superfluous postulation since $\underline{mala}$ can account for the embodied condition of the bound soul, Sadyojyoti replies that there are souls who are only possessed by the bond of $\underline{mala}$ , i.e. the $\underline{vijnanakevala}$ souls.
-Since these souls remain unconnected to the sphere of $\underline{maya}$ and embodiment, some other cause besides $\underline{mala}$ must account for such a connection.
-Hence, the postulation of $\underline{karma}$ .
+Responding to the second criticism that karma is a superfluous postulation since mala can account for the embodied condition of the bound soul, Sadyojyoti replies that there are souls who are only possessed by the bond of mala, i.e. the vijnanakevala souls.
+Since these souls remain unconnected to the sphere of māyā and embodiment, some other cause besides mala must account for such a connection.
+Hence, the postulation of karma.

-A more radical criticism of the postulation of mala is addressed when the opponent argues that it is contradictory to attribute mala qua Ignorance to the soul since the soul is by nature possessed of omniscience and omnipotence and an intrinsic unity; to attribute mala to the soul as a beginningless condition of its state of being is to contradict the intention of the postulation of its three original stated characteristics.
-Sadyojyoti responds that we in fact see souls who are bound in the sphere of maya and its consequent limitedness; in order for there to be the removal of this limitedness, there must be some cause behind it.
-There must be something to account for the soul's consciousness and agency being released from the bondage to the sphere of maya.
-The "veil," over the soul is thus described by mala.
-If souls were not to be originally covered by mala they would be equal to Siva; in fact mala is the fundamental distinguishing mark between the souls and Siva, the "pasú" and the "pati".55 opponents who criticize the universality of mala.
-The opponent puts forth two arguments: firstly, that if mala is eternally pervasive, the souls will never be capable of ridding themselves of it, and secondly, that even if we allow the possible freedom from mala, when one soul attains the freedom from mala all souls will attain the same freedom, given the universality and unity of mala.
-These two criticisms are brought forth by Sāmkhya which locates the source of the connection of that which defiles the soul in the buddhi, i.e. in the notion of the "pratyaya" designated as "misapprehension" (viparyaya); the specific "misapprehension" which causes this connection is "Great Delusion" or "Mahāmoha" whose manifesting cause is accounted for by karma.
-The sakti doctrine does not silence these two criticisms, argues the Sāmkhya opponent, because the fact remains that mala is the universal and pervasive veil over the soul prior to the evolution of the prakṛti-based sphere of objects.
+A more radical criticism of the postulation of mala is addressed

+Ignorance to the soul since the soul is by nature possessed of omniscience and omnipotence and an intrinsic unity; to attribute mala to the soul as a beginningless condition of its state of being is to contradict the intention of the postulation of its three original stated characteristics.
+Sadyojyoti responds that we in fact see souls who are bound in the sphere of māyā and its consequent limitedness; in order for there to be the removal of this limitedness, there must be some cause behind it.
+There must be something to account for the soul's consciousness and agency being released from the bondage to the sphere of māyā.
+The "veil" over the soul is thus described by mala.
+If souls were not to be originally covered by mala they would be equal to Siva; in fact mala is the fundamental distinguishing mark between the souls and Siva, the "pasu" and the "pati".
+55

-After having established the necessity for the postulation of mala Sadyojyoti proceeds to describe the essential characteristics it possesses.
-These characteristics are also shared by māyā: eternality; onenness; unconsciousness, and temporal and spatial pervasiveness.
-The arguments given by Sadyojyoti defending these qualities of māyā are quite similar to those given in the discussion of mala.
+After having established the necessity for the postulation of $\underline{\text{mala}}$ Sadyojyoti proceeds to describe the essential characteristics it possesses.
+These characteristics are also shared by $\underline{\text{maya}}$: eternality; onenness; unconsciousness, and temporal and spatial pervasiveness.
+The arguments given by Sadyojyoti defending these qualities of $\underline{\text{maya}}$ are quite similar to those given in the discussion of $\underline{\text{mala}}$.